Smiling college student with dreadlocks uses his smartphone on a sunny campus walkway.

 Travel expenses

 Student credit cards offer the flexibility of redeeming cash back on a wide range of purchases.
 With cards like the Discover it® Student Cash Back, students can earn significant rewards on their everyday spending.
 This card allows students to earn 5% cash back on everyday purchases at different places you shop each quarter like grocery stores, restaurants, gas stations, and more, up to the quarterly maximum when you activate.
-Plus, you earn unlimited 1% cash back on all other purchases – automatically.
+Plus, you earn 1% Cashback Bonus® on all purchases.
+No maximum, no activation needed.

 Security features